dentonzh/Eggspress/my_settings/metadata.md

 ---
-title: "Eggspress"
+title: ""
-subtitle: "Docs"
+subtitle: ""
-subheading: ""
+subheading: "Eggspress Documentation"
+subsubheading: "Learn how to set up Eggspress and much more"

 indexHeadlineSeparator: ""
 indexSubtitlePrefix: ""